ansys/DevRelDocs/2025R1_Test/system-coupling-api-toc/articles/user-guide/pipe-mapping-tutorial.md

 In the following examples, Pipe Mapping programs are built with different configurations.
 The actual build steps depend on your system configuration, compilers, and other details.
-For additional information, see [Compiling,compiling-linking-executing.md17_CompilingLinkingExecuting.md
+For additional information, see [Compiling, linking, and executing applications that use the Participant library](compiling-linking-executing.md) in the Participant Library
-Linking, and Executing Applications That Use the Participant Library](17_CompilingLinkingExecuting.md) in the Participant Library _Developer's Guide_.
+_Developer's Guide_.

 The following compilers were used in these examples: